OUR RESEARCH UNDERSTANDING

 With this research approach (often also referred to as ‘Concept Labs‘), the findings obtained in the course of the research process are continuously incorporated in the test material under examination.
 This method can be very useful, especially at the outset of a concept development.

-• A form of co-creation with consumer reactions flowing directly into the product/concept development
+- Consumer reactions flow directly into the product/concept development

 For certain research questions, it can be advisable to combine ‘classic‘ qualitative approaches with a preceding eye-tracking to gain an even more comprehensive understanding of the perception processes.